dartsidedev/keyboard_hider/README.md

+# `keyboard_hider`

+> A tiny Flutter package to help you hide the keyboard.

+## Important links

+source code, issues, pacjage, docs, stackoverflow, gesture detector, focusscope

+## Motivation

+* i visited for the "hide the keeb with flutter" probably at every project I worked on, and remembering the details of that functions is annoying
+* I submitted my own answer, with a widget, and I've grown to like this approach and missed it in some projects.
+I added now in a simple package

+## Usage

+explain...
+link to example
+gif with tap visible

+explain helper functions

 <!--
 This README describes the package.
 If you publish this package to pub.dev, this README's contents appear on the landing page for your package.